Sijekovac massacre

-The Sijekovac killings, also called the Sijekovac massacre, refers to the killing of Serb civilians, in Sijekovac near Bosanski Brod, Bosnia and Herzegovina on 26 March 1992.
+On 26 March 1992, a number of Serb civilians were killed in Sijekovac near Bosanski Brod, Bosnia and Herzegovina and the Croatian border.
 The assailants were members of Croat and Bosniak army units.
-The exact number of casualties is unknown.
-The initial reported number was eleven, while the Republika Srpska authorities listed 47, however, exhumations in Sijekovac carried out for two weeks in 2004 unearthed 58 bodies of victims, of whom 18 were children.
+The exact number of casualties is unknown, but it is generally believed that between nine and eleven people were murdered at the time.

+Legal prosecution of the murders was lacking, with only one perpetrator having been apprehended and tried As of 2024.
+The Republika Srpska authorities commemorated a number of civilian victims on a monument in Sijekovac, not all of which were necessarily connected to the same massacre.

+A 2004 exhumation unearthed 58 bodies of war victims, of whom 18 were children, but they are believed to have been connected to a separate massacre dated to May 1992.

 Background

 The fighting in Posavina began on 3 March 1992, after the Serbian Democratic Party (SDS) declared a Serb municipality in Bosanski Brod, trying to take control away from Bosniaks and Croats.
 Serbian Territorial Defense forces set up barricades in the town and tried to seize the strategically important bridge linking the town with Croatia, prompting the local Croats and Muslims to form a joint headquarters, and to request assistance from the Croatian Army, based just across the border in Slavonski Brod.
 According to a local report, 200 shells fell on Bosanski Brod on the first day of the Serb attack.
 Neither side managed to prevail, and the Yugoslav People's Army (JNA) sent its 327th Motorized Brigade to the city.
 Following a ceasefire of several weeks the JNA and Serb militias once again attacked the town, launching a heavy artillery bombardment and sniper fire, and looting took place in the Croat quarter of the town.

 The Croats retaliated by attacking the village of Sijekovac on the right side of the Sava River, across from Croatia.
 At the time, as the Bosnian War was starting, it was still populated by members of all three ethnic groups of Bosnia and Herzegovina.
-After the initial reports in 1992, three members of the Presidency of Bosnia and Herzegovina arrived by helicopter to investigate a reported "dozen killed civilians".
-The initial reported number of victims was eleven.

-Events

-The detailed testimonies about the murders, tortures and rape that ensued after Croat units occupied the village were recorded by the ICTY but no one was ever indicted; instead all of the documentation was passed to courts in Sarajevo in 2004.
-The trial was underway in 2014.
-In July 2016 a written testimony of crimes emerged, documents allowing members of Croat units to sexually abuse imprisoned Serb women, signed by a local commander Ahmet Čaušević.

-The authorities of Republika Srpska marked the site with a monument listing 47 casualties.
-Among those publicly implicated by the Serbian side are the 108th brigade of Croatian National Guard (by then renamed into the Croatian Army), the Intervention Squad of the Army of the Republic of Bosnia and Herzegovina and the Croatian Defence Forces.

-In 2002, during the ICTY Prijedor massacre Trial against Milomir Stakić, former leader of the Bosnian Serbs in Prijedor, the Defence called a survivor of the alleged massacre in Sijekovac to support a claim that the Bosnian War was caused not by the Serbs, but by incursions into Bosnian territory by the Croatian army north of Bosanski Šamac.
+Massacre

+On 26 March 1992, nine Serb civilians were killed after an attack on the village.
+The factions who participated in the attack were regular Croatian Army (HVO) forces, Croatian National Guard (ZNG) members and Croatian Defence Forces paramilitaries, according to the Centre for the Investigation of War Crimes in Republika Srpska.
+Members of the Zečević, Milošević, Trifunović and Radić families were killed.
+The youngest victim was Dragan Milošević, who was turning 18.
+A large number of houses were set on fire, and the Church of the Virgin Mary was destroyed.

+According to the Republika Srpska Centre for the Investigation of War Crimes, 11 additional civilians were killed in a subsequent attack.